crossaride/Java-Basics/Back2School/Primitive_DataTypes/README.md

 * Reference Types

 It is:
-* Predefined by Java (not user-defined)
+* Predefined by Java (not user-defined).
-* Not objects — they don’t belong to any class
+* Not objects: they don’t belong to any class.
 * Store values directly on stack.
-* Memory efficient and faster
+* Memory efficient and faster.